Red Mountain (film): Production

 The film was originally called Quantrill's Raiders.

 At one stage Burt Lancaster and Wendell Corey, who were both under contract to Hal Wallis, were to star.
 The lead role eventually went to Alan Ladd.
 It was shot on location in New Mexico near the town of Gallup.

 Director William Dieterle fell ill during the shoot and John Farrow flew out to take over.
 His work is uncredited.

+Home media

+RED MOUNTAIN was released on Blu-ray in 2024 by Kino-Lorber under exclusive license from Paramount Home Entertainment.
+The Kino sleeve states an HD Master was created in 2021 via a 4k scan of RGB Nitrate Original Negatives.
+The film screens @ 1.37:1.